Manta-Network/rubberneck/config/readme.md

 # [rubberneck](https://github.com/Manta-Network/rubberneck) / config

-### a collection of instance manifests which describe the configuration of each server maintained by rubberneck
+### a collection of instance manifests and configuration artifacts which describe the configuration of each server maintained by rubberneck

 this rubberneck component uses several **imperative** conventions: